mech0ctopus/planning-algorithms/README.md

 ```

 ### TODO
+- Implement bi-directional search
+- Put Forward/Backward search algorithms in different files

+### TODO Later
+- Define a better `SearchProblem` interface
+- Integrate "Cost" calculations.

+### Maybe Later
 - Identify a better design pattern to use for constructing Forward/Backward versions
   of the same search algo.
+(Factory?)
-    - Forward and Backward search should:
+    - Should Forward, Backward, and Bidirectional search be consolidated into a Unified interface?
-        - Either implement an interface
-        - OR be passed in as args to a factory

-### TODO Later
-- Integrate "Cost" calculations.
-- Add plot results to problem class
 - Implement:
     - Dijkstra's
     - A-Star
     - IterativeDeepening
+- Add plot results to problem class
 - Raise exception if search fails (instead of Return code)
 - Add logic to `ForwardSearch` for checking if a state is `alive` or `dead` per p.33